theguega/decision-control-navigation/README.md

 ## Running the project

-To run the project on MATLAB :
+To run the project on MATLAB_R2024a :
 - include `src`folder in MATLAB path
 - run `debug_control.m`